david-demainlalune/exquis_syntactic_sugar_test/readme.md

 # exquis syntactic sugar test

 Side project for the [exquis](https://github.com/gongfuio/Exquis) live coding environment, which explores the possibility of simplifying the user syntax.
+You can play around with it [here](http://david-demainlalune.github.io/exquis_syntactic_sugar_test/)

 ## idea
 Transform user syntax of type: